orcutt989/twitter-statistics/README.md

    `export SECRET='YOUR_CONSUMER_API_SECRET'`
 4. Clone this repo.
-5. `cd` to the directory of the project
+5. `cd` to the directory of the project.
-6. Run `pip install requests emoji requests_async`
+6. Run `pip install requests emoji requests_async`.
 7. Execute the Python script with `python banno.py` and watch the console.

 ![screenshot](screenshot.gif)